Sharif Ghalib: Representative to Canada

 Health Partners International of Canada and oversaw the shipment to Afghanistan of more than $2.1 million worth of medicine and medical supplies donated by 14 Canadian drug makers and medical supply manufacturers, which was later fostered as a multi-year program.

 Personal

-Sharif Ghalib is a guest writer for the Asia Times Online and has written extensively on Afghanistan, the region and world affairs with particular reference to the situation in Afghanistan and its implications for global peace and security.
+Sharif Ghalib is a guest writer for the Asia Times Online and has written extensively on Afghanistan, the region, and world affairs with particular reference to the situation in Afghanistan and its implications for global peace and security.

-Co-founded and served as the Honorary President of the Toronto-based Canadian Afghan Council (CAC), Ghalib is an Honored member of Strathmore's Who's Who 2009 - 2010.
+Co-founded and served as the President of the Toronto-based Canadian Afghan Council (CAC), Ghalib is an Honored member of Strathmore's Who's Who 2009 - 2010.

 He and his wife have a daughter and a son.